gmickel/CodeWhisper/README.md

 # CodeWhisper will prompt you to select a model from the list of available models
 codewhisper task

+# To use the new diff-based code modifications, you can use the following command:
+codewhisper task --diff

 # You can also specify a model directly
 # Claude-3.5 Sonnet